What are Sales Closing Techniques

 - At this point, do you feel that I have a good understanding of the issues you and your company are facing?

-- If I’ve understood it clearly, these are the major areas that we can help you with… Is there anything I missed, or that you would want to include to that list?
+- If I’ve understood it clearly, these are the major areas that we can help you with… Is there anything I missed, or that you would want to include in that list?

 - Based on our conversation, do you think I have the ability to help you solve your problems?